Alcohol Research with Women

 - Experience symptoms of withdrawal when you do not drink (withdrawal symptoms include shakiness, sweating, tremors, headaches, anxiety, irritability, and/or insomnia)

-Medical Professionals are Concern with Women & Alcohol
+Medical Professionals are Concerned with Women & Alcohol

 What happened to change the medical professionals’ opinions about the usage of substances like alcohol and illicit drugs?
 Doctors are concerned with research that is indicating that women in our society are rapidly experiencing more diseases related to drinking more alcohol in our society.
-Many of these physicians believe if we educate women that we can prevent the current upward trend of more women drinking alcohol and curb the rising statistics of women developing an alcohol-related disease.
-It is the hope of substance use disorder organizations, prevention programs, medical professionals, and national substance use and mental health agencies that by increasing education and encouraging women to change their behaviors that we can slow rise of alcohol-related diseases.
+Many of these physicians believe if we educate women that we can prevent the current upward trend of more women drinking alcohol and curb the rising statistics of women developing an alcohol-related diseases.

 Alcohol Use Disorders & Women